keyten/Graphics2D/Docs/En/Core/Context.md

 ctx.off('click', anyfunc);
 ctx.off('click');
 ```
-Removes event listener from canvas.
+Removes event listener(s) from canvas.

+Note: `ctx.off('click')` will only remove context listeners (set with ctx.on), but not the elements'.

 #### fire(event, [data])
 ```js